Skip To Main Content

 Doubles:

-Denver repeated its doubles lineup from its first match of the weekend and saw the No. 3 team of senior Hana Bečirovič Novak and sophomore Natálie Cinková earn a dominant 6-0 win, their second victory in as many days after having only teamed up once previously.
+Denver repeated its doubles lineup from its first match of the weekend and saw the No. 1 team of freshman Yunfei Cai and senior Marley Lambert get on the board with a 6-2 win.

 Minnesota drew level at No. 1 doubles, leaving the No. 2 match to determine which team would win the day's first point.
 After a couple exchanged breaks, the Gophers broke from 4-2 and went on to seal with, 6-3.